Pick which category best describes you to get started!

 The Vote Early Day toolkit is your one-stop shop for building your celebration!
 We provide you with all the plug-and-play materials you need for a successful Vote Early Day celebration, from planning guides to email templates to social media graphics.
 We’ve tailored the resources to fit the needs of different kinds of organizations: nonprofits, campuses, governments, businesses, and individuals.

-Every organization that signs up to be a Vote Early Day partner and shares their plan with our team will receive a free swag bag of posters, buttons, stickers, plan-to-vote postcards, and more.
-As part of our toolkit, we also have print-at-home swag where you can download materials like signage, postcards, banners, and social media graphics.
+Every organization that signs up to be a Vote Early Day partner and shares their plan with our team will have free access to our print-at-home swag, where you can download materials like signage, postcards, banners, and social media graphics.

 Businesses, nonprofits, government offices, campus groups, and other organizations can sign up and organize a Vote Early Day celebration that fits your organization and community!
 If you’re an individual looking to get involved, check out our suggestions for individual activations.